Automatic Stove Shut Off for Natural Gas or Propane Stoves

 - NEVER ignore the smell of gas or propane, even if it is faint.

-- You can automatically shut off a dangerous gas leak from your cooking appliance by installing a Stove Guard, Automatic Stove Shut Off Device for natural gas or propane stoves, which include gas and propane sniffers.
+- You can automatically shut off a dangerous gas leak from your cooking appliance by installing an Automatic Stove Shut Off Device for natural gas or propane stoves, which include gas and propane sniffers.
 The gas valve will automatically shut off the supply if the smell of gas or propane is present.